What are the options for membership-based websites?

 If you own a WordPress (.org) site, you have loads of options for directly integrating memberships into your site.
 LOADS.
 And you'll really need to decide the balance of ease of use, features and flexibility that makes sense for your specific project.
 MemberPress is super popular for a reason, particularly that it comes with a slew of integrations that make it an all-in-one solution.

 If your focus is on selling courses via your WordPress site, and you want your content to live on your site, then LearnDash is probably worth a look as well.
-And, my friend Parisa says that Lifter LMS is also quite solid.

 The long and short story with WordPress membership sites is that you need to focus on your priorities and find the tool that best meshes with those priorities and implement it properly.
 Think of your site from the inside out.
 Desired result first, then the tool that will get you there (this can be said for any membership tool).